osg-htc/user-school-2018/docs/materials/day3/part1-ex4-prepackaged.md

 Where to Prepare
 ----------------

-Our goal is to pre-build an Open BUGS installation, and then write a script that will unpack that installation and run a simulation.
+Our goal is to pre-build an OpenBUGS installation, and then write a script that will unpack that installation and run a simulation.

 1. Where can we create this pre-built installation?
 Based on the end of the lecture, what are our options and which would be most appropriate?
 Make a guess before moving on.

-1. Because we're on the CHTC-based submit node (`learn.chtc.wisc.edu`), we have the option of using an interactive job to build the Open BUGS installation.
-This is a good option because the submit server is already busy with lots of users and we don't know how long the Open BUGS install will take.
+1. Because we're on the CHTC-based submit node (`learn.chtc.wisc.edu`), we have the option of using an interactive job to build the OpenBUGS installation.
+This is a good option because the submit server is already busy with lots of users and we don't know how long the OpenBUGS install will take.
 To submit an interactive job do the following:

     1. Copy the following lines into a file named `build.submit`